debkbanerji/lego-pi-ano/README.md

-# lego-pi-ano
+# Lego Pi-ano
-Making the Lego Ideas Grand Piano (set 21323) playable using a Raspberry Pi
+Making the Lego Ideas Grand Piano (set 21323) playable using a Raspberry Pi, and using it as a game controller